zxc916684603/ecs/intl.en-US/Instances/Instance type families.md

 -   Use an NVIDIA P4 GPU computation accelerator
 -   Contains a virtual GPU \(which is the result of partitioned virtualization\)
     -   Supports the 1/8, 1/4, 1/2, and 1:1 computing capacity of NVIDIA Tesla P4 GPUs
-    -   Supports 1, 2, 4, and 8 GiB of video memory
+    -   Supports 1, 2, 4, and 8 GB of GPU memory
 -   Equipped with a vCPU to memory ratio of 1:3
 -   Equipped with 2.5 GHz Intel Xeon E5-2682 v4 \(Broadwell\) processors
 -   Supports strong network performance through sufficient computing capacity